emartineznunez/AutoMeKin/docs/other.md

 This type of sampling only needs three sections: General, Method and Screening.
 Some further `keyword value(s)` pairs are needed for this sampling:

-## Directory tree structure of `wrkdir`

-The figure below shows the main folders that are generated in `wrkdir`.
-Folders `batchXX` (where XX = 1 - tasks) are generated with `amk_parallel.sh`.
-This script is also invoked by `llcalcs.sh`, and when that happens these folders are temporary (they are removed at the end of the tasks).
-Directory `coordir` is only generated in those directories where `amk.sh` is executed.
-The `amk_parallel-logs` directory contains a series of files that give information on CPU time consumption for the different calculation steps when they were executed with GNU Parallel.
-Directories `tsdirLL_name` and `tsdir_HL_name` are generated at runtime and are employed to generate the final files and directories.
-For that reason, they should not be removed.
-Finally, the most important files are gathered in a final directory (`FINALDIR`) which is named after the system’s name: `FINAL_level_name` (with level being LL for low-level or HL for high level; see figure below).

 {: .important }
 `fragmentA value`
 [`value` is one string with no blank spaces; _mandatory keyword_ ]